 My biggest challenge was that I have absolutely no experience with canning before.
 Time to research and try it for the first time.
 I was definitely a bit hesitant.
 But I had to save my yuzu!

 I quickly looked up the method of canning and making marmalade.
-It was pretty straight forward and simple.
+It was pretty straightforward and simple.
 No problem!

 Can you guess what was the most difficult part of this WHOLE process?
 It was to slice 24 yuzu peel into julienned pieces.
 I cut each yuzu into quarters.
 So I had 96 pieces of yuzu rind to julienne.
 The peel is pretty thick and you need to press it down to cut.
 My hands were so sore from slicing yuzu peel even with a super sharp knife.

-I started in the morning maybe around 9 or 10 am and I think I finished around 4 or 5 pm in the evening, just before the sunset so that I could take the pictures of the final product.
-As I was in and out to pick up my kids from school in between, I couldn’t record accurate prepping and cooking time for the yuzu marmalade recipe and I apologize about that.
+I started in the morning maybe around 9 or 10 am and I think I finished around 4 or 5 pm in the evening, just before the sunset so that I could take pictures of the final product.
+As I was in and out to pick up my kids from school in between, I couldn’t record accurate prepping and cooking time for the yuzu marmalade recipe and I apologize for that.

 Ways to Enjoy Yuzu Marmalade

-Yuzu is very rare to find in the U.S. or outside of Japan, but if you are able get your hands on this delicious citrus fruit, I hope you can make this yuzu marmalade!
+Yuzu is very rare to find in the U.S. or outside of Japan, but if you are able to get your hands on this delicious citrus fruit, I hope you can make this yuzu marmalade!
 After trying canning for the first time, I look forward to trying other recipes in the future.
 If you don’t plan on canning often at home, you don’t need a canner or pressure cooker at home for canning.
 You just need a large pot with racks that can go on the bottom so the jars don’t touch the bottom of the pot (for water bath).
 I hope you like the yuzu marmalade as much as my family does.

 - Wash yuzu thoroughly and pat dry with kitchen cloth.
 With a knife, remove any black spots on the skin and cut yuzu into quarters.